mwbrulhardt/canapi/docs/source/quickstart.md

 })
 ```

-The methods of the two clients are equivalent just different naming.
-Essentially, the mapping of method mapping between the two clients is `httpbinv0.anything.<method> == httpbinv1.<method>_anything`.
+The functionality of the two clients are equivalent.
+The only differences are in the grouping and naming of the endpoints.
+Essentially, the mapping of methods between the two clients is `httpbinv0.anything.<method> == httpbinv1.<method>_anything`.

-### Conclusion
-This is the end of quickstart if you would like to know more go through our more thorough walkthrough!
+Hope you enjoyed the quickstart, if you would like to know more go through our more thorough walkthrough!